Install With Helm using Webhook

 inject-waf-attachment=true

-label to the namespace of your Istio ingress gateway:kubectl label namespace [istio ingress gateway namespace] inject-waf-attachment="true" --overwrite
+label to the namespace of your existing reverse proxy deployment (e.g. Istio Ingress Gateway or Kong):kubectl label namespace [existing reverse proxy deployment namespace] inject-waf-attachment="true" --overwrite

-Label the Deployment Ensure your Istio ingress deployment has the required labels as configured in your
+Label the Deployment Ensure your current reverse proxy deployment has the required labels set as configured in your

 webhook.objectSelector